Channel State Acquisition in Uplink NOMA for Cellular-Connected UAV: Exploitation of Doppler and Modulation Diversities: Introduction

 \subsection{NOMA for cellular-connected UAVs}

-Compared to OMA, the use of NOMA for cellular-connected UAVs has received very few attentions.
 Outage probabilities in downlink and uplink NOMA transmissions have been evaluated in \cite{Zaidi} based on instantaneous distinct signal power for devices including UAVs.
 In \cite{New-2}, an aerial-ground NOMA scheme that pairs the AU and TU for data and control links has been investigated, by exploiting the asymmetric features of the channels and rate demands of the AU and TU in the downlink communication.
 The authors in \cite{Mei} have proposed a cooperative downlink NOMA scheme to cancel co-channel interference via SIC in ideal two-cell networks.
 A cooperative NOMA scheme that exploits existing backhaul links among BSs for SIC operations has been proposed in \cite{Mei-2}.
 An uplink NOMA has been proposed in \cite{Mu} to serve AU and TU, where AU trajectory and its cell-association order are jointly optimized, whereas the use of uplink NOMA for AUs and TUs has been studied via stochastic geometry, where the mobility of the AUs is taken into account.
+The probability that the achievable data rate of both the AU and TU exceeds the respective target rates is calculated in \cite{Sena}, where the minimum height that the AU needs to fly, at each transmission point along the given trajectory, is also numerically determined in order to satisfy a certain quality of service constraint.
 Finally, the authors in \cite{Pang} have derived the optimal precoding that maximizes the uplink sum-rate of an AU and multiple TUs.

-Finite-sample implementation of the SIC detector and channel estimation issues have not been accounted for in all the aforementioned papers.
-Detection and channel estimation specifically targeted at cellular-connected UAVs remains a critical issue, and effective methods operating over shared aerial and terrestrial channels are an open research issue.